keypom/keypom-docs/README.md

 Version 1.2 (OUTDATED) available at https://minqianlu.github.io/ for the time being

 # Building and Viewing Current Version
-Clone repo, then open a new terminal instance and run the following
+Clone repo (for latest WIP version, use min/dev branch), then open a new terminal instance and run the following
 1. yarn run build
 2. yarn run serve